Sitemap

 Leading a lean number of armed revolutionaries, mainly Ijaws, he took on the Nigerian State for 12 days in guerrilla warfare and thereby laid the foundation to what is now popularly known as the “Niger Delta Struggle.”
 It was a desperate measure in a desperate time.

-Before embarking on his revolutionary path, Isaac Boro had a diverse background, having served as student union president at the University of Nigeria, Nsukka (UNN), and earned a degree at a time when graduates were rare in the country.
-He also worked as a teacher and policeman and was well-versed in the writings of influential thinkers like Frantz Fanon, Ernesto Che Guevara, and Fidel Castro, whose ideas likely informed his political beliefs.
+Before embarking on his revolutionary path, Isaac Boro had a diverse background, having served as student union president at the University of Nigeria, Nsukka (UNN), and earned a degree, he also worked as a teacher and policeman and was well-versed in the writings of influential revolutionary thinkers, whose ideas likely informed his political beliefs.